-1 General Description

-A. The IT system name and the name of the program office that owns the IT system.
-Office of Information and Technology
+- 1 General Description - A. What is the IT system name and the name of the program office that owns the IT system?
+The Remote Access Portal (RAP) is aligned within the Office of Information and Technology (OIT) Connectivity and Collaboration Services (CCS) Core Network Services (CNS) program office.

-B. The business purpose of the program, IT system, or technology and how it relates to the program office and agency mission.
+B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?